RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 The general rule in Java is that you must decide what kind of an object your variable is going to reference and then you must declare that variable before you use it.
-There is much more to say about the static typing of Java but for now this is enough.
+There is much more to say about the static typing of Java, but for now this is enough.

 Input / Output / Scanner
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous section you saw that we created a ``Scanner`` object.
 In
-Java Scanner objects make getting input from the user, a file, or even
+Java, Scanner objects make getting input from the user, a file, or even
 over the network relatively easy.
 In our case we simply want to ask the
 user to type in a number at the command line, so in line 9 we construct
 a Scanner by calling the constructor and passing it the ``System.in``
 object.
 Notice that this Scanner object is assigned to the name ``in``,
 which we declared to be a ``Scanner`` on line 7. ``System.in`` is
-similar to ``System.out`` except of course it is used for input.
+similar to ``System.out`` except, of course, it is used for input.
 If you
 are wondering why we must create a Scanner to read data from
 ``System.in`` when we can write data directly to ``System.out`` using
 ``println``, you are not alone.
 We will talk about the reasons why this
-is so later when we talk in depth about Java streams.
+is so later when we talk in-depth about Java streams.
 You will also see
 in other examples that we can create a Scanner by passing the Scanner a
 File object.
 You can think of a scanner as a kind of “adapter” that
 makes low level objects easier to use.

 On line 11 we use the Scanner object to read in a number.
 Here again we
 see the implications of Java being a strongly typed language.
 Notice
-that we must call the method ``nextDouble``.
-Because the variable
+that we must call the method ``nextDouble`` because the variable
 ``fahr`` was declared as a double.
 So, we must have a function that is
 guaranteed to return each kind of object we might want to read.
 In this
-case we need to read a Double so we call the function nextDouble.
+case, we need to read a Double so we call the function ``nextDouble``.
 The
 compiler matches up these assignment statments and if you try to assign
 the results of a method call to the wrong kind of variable it will be
 flagged as an error.